Introduction to Instruction Cycle

-The CPU contains an instructions set which contain all the predefined list of instructions.
+The CPU contains an instructions set that has a predefined list of instructions.
 In the last phase of the instruction cycle, data processing takes place.
-The instruction executes in this phase, and the result is stored in another register.
+In this phase, the CPU executes the instruction and stores the result in another register.
 After the fetch-decode-execute cycle, the CPU reset itself for another instruction cycle.
-The CPU system is considered the basic operation cycle, which is carried out in RAM of the central processing unit and executes the instruction.
-It is repeatedly continuously in the CPU when the computer system boots and then shut down.
-It is executed in a sequential manner means when one instruction cycle is completed, then only the next instruction cycle begins.
-But in the modern era central processing unit, the instructions can be executed in a parallel manner.
+The CPU system, located in the RAM of the central processing unit, carries out the basic operation cycle and executes the instruction.
+The CPU continuously repeats this process when the computer system boots up and subsequently shuts down.
+The execution is sequential, indicating that the next instruction cycle begins only after completing the previous instruction cycle.
+But in the modern era central processing unit, the instructions can be executed parallelly.

-There are basically five stages of the instruction cycle which are described below:
+There are five stages of it which are described below:

-In this phase, the computer system boots up, and the operating system loads in the main memory (read-only memory) of the central processing unit.
+In this phase, the computer system boots up, and the operating system loads in the central processing unit’s main memory (read-only memory).
 It immediately begins when the computer system starts.

 2. Fetching of Instruction

-The fetching of instruction is the first phase.
+The fetching of instructions is the first phase.
 The fetch instruction is common for each instruction executes in a central processing unit.
 In this phase, the central processing unit sends the PC to MAR and then sends the READ command into a control bus.
-After sending a read command on the data bus, the memory returns the instruction, which is stored at that particular address in the memory.
+The memory sends the instruction stored at the particular address in response to the read command on the data bus.
 Then, the CPU copies data from the data bus into MBR and then copies the data from MBR to registers.
-After all this, the pointer is incremented to the next memory location so that the next instruction can be fetched from memory.
+After completing all of this, the pointer increments to the following memory location, enabling the retrieval of the next instruction from memory.

 3. Decoding of Instruction

 The decoding of instruction is the second phase.
 In this phase, the CPU determines which instruction is fetched from the instruction and what action needs to be performed on the instruction.
-The opcode for the instruction is also fetched from memory and decodes the related operation which needs to be performed for the related instruction.
+The processor fetches the opcode for the instruction from memory and decodes it, determining the related operation that must be performed.

 The reading of an effective address is the third phase.
 This phase deals with the decision of the operation.
-The operation can be of any type of memory type non-memory type operation.
-Memory instruction can be categorized into two categories direct memory instruction and indirect memory instruction.
+The operation can be of any memory type non-memory type operation.
+Memory instruction can be categorized into two categories: direct and indirect.

 5. Executing of Instruction

-The executing of instruction is the last phase.
-In this stage, the instruction is finally executed.
-The instruction is executed, and the result of the instruction is stored in the register.
+The execution of the instruction is the last phase.
+The instruction is executed in this stage, and the resulting outcome is stored in the register.
 After the execution of an instruction, the CPU prepares itself for the execution of the next instruction.
-For every instruction, the execution time is calculated, which is used to tell the processing speed of the processor.
+The calculation of the execution time for each instruction helps determine the processing speed of the processor.

-- There is a need for an instruction cycle for the computer system so that proper understanding can be done to understand the flow of instructions and execution of an instruction in a computer processor.
+- It is necessary for the computer system as it facilitates a proper understanding of the flow of instructions and the execution process within a computer processor.

-- It deals with basic operations of computer processor there is a need for proper understanding of various stages involved in it.
+- It deals with the basic operations of computer processors; there is a need for a proper understanding of the various stages involved.

 - The fetch-decode-execute cycle is common for all types of instructions for the computer processor system.

-- It is common for all instruction set it needs to properly understand so that all the operations can be performed easily.
+- It is common for all instruction sets it needs to properly understand so that all the operations can be performed easily.

-- As the speed of the processor tells how many instructions can be simultaneously executed in the central processing unit.
+- The processor’s speed tells how many instructions can be simultaneously executed in the central processing unit.

 The instruction cycle is the basic operation cycle related to the computer system, which deals with the basic operation in the central processing unit.
 The other name of the instruction cycle is fetched decode execute cycle.
-It is continuously repeated until the system goes into the shutdown phase.
-It is common for all types of instructions defined for computer processor system.
+It continues to repeat until the system reaches the shutdown phase.
+It is standard for all computer processor systems to have instructions defined.